-Compare outcomes to baselines and benchmarks, and indicate whether the activity is on schedule:

-Baselines and benchmarks are met and the activity is on schedule.
+Compare outcomes to baselines and benchmarks, and indicate whether the activity is on schedule: Historically, baselines and benchmarks have been met and the activity is on schedule.
+Average error rate remains above 2% due to staffing changes.

 For rent reform activities, describe the number and results of any hardship requests: No hardship requests were made.